Pea Protein vs Hemp Protein: Which Protein is Better?

 As the world becomes more conscious of how nutrition affects health, protein powders claiming to have the best protein or the highest number of amino acids pop up on the shelves daily.
 Whey, pumpkin, rice, spirulina, chia, pea and hemp are some of the more common protein powders out there.
 Two popular plant-based contenders are pea protein and hemp protein, but which is best for you?
 Is one protein better than the other and what about animal protein vs plant protein?
 Breaking down the various protein sources is a good place to start.

 Table of Contents

 What is Hemp Protein?

 Hemp is an agricultural product that makes the news a lot these days but not usually associated with food.
 Hemp is a cannabis plant, which can be confusing.
-Marijuana is also a cannabis plant, but unlike marijuana, hemp contains little to no tetrahydrocannabinol (THC), which is the compound that makes people feel high when they use marijuana.1 Hemp is the key plant behind CBD oil but it is also a healthy protein choice.
+Marijuana is also a cannabis plant, but unlike marijuana, hemp contains little to no tetrahydrocannabinol (THC), which is the compound that makes people feel high when they use marijuana.1 Hemp is the key plant behind CBD oil but it is also a plant-based protein source.
 Hemp protein comes from the hemp seeds and is what nutritionists call a complete protein.
 Complete proteins have all nine essential amino acids—amino acids the human body needs to thrive but are unable to produce.
 These amino acids must come from food sources.

 What is Pea Protein?

 Pea protein comes from split peas, often golden peas.2 The protein processing is done by extracting the protein directly from the split pea.
 Once harvested, the pea protein goes through a drying process along with rehydration, giving it a flour-like texture.
 The pea is a sustainable plant—one that triggers a satiety response.3 In other words, eating pea protein creates a feeling of satisfaction that is necessary to control the appetite.
 It is also a complete protein and the star ingredient in Clean Lean Protein.